Valentyna2023/store/README.md

-# Getting Started with Create React App Testing this is Devin
+# Getting Started with Create React App Testing this is Valentina

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).